Sandra Gilbert

-Sandra M. Gilbert (born December 27, 1936) is an American literary critic and poet who has published in the fields of feminist literary criticism, feminist theory, and psychoanalytic criticism.
-She is best known for her collaborative critical work with Susan Gubar, with whom she co-authored, among other works, The Madwoman in the Attic (1979).
+Sandra Mortola Gilbert (born Sandra Ellen Mortola; December 27, 1936 – November 10, 2024) was an American literary critic and poet who published in the fields of feminist literary criticism, feminist theory, and psychoanalytic criticism.
+She was best known for her collaborative critical work with Susan Gubar, with whom she co-authored, among other works, The Madwoman in the Attic (1979).
 Madwoman in the Attic is widely recognized as a text central to second-wave feminism.
-She is Professor Emerita of English at the University of California, Davis.
+She was Professor Emerita of English at the University of California, Davis.

-She lives in Berkeley, California, and lived, until 2008, in Paris, France.
-Her husband, Elliot L. Gilbert, was chair of the Department of English at University of California, Davis, until his death in 1991.
-She also had a long-term relationship with David Gale, mathematician at University of California, Berkeley, until his death in 2008.

-Academia
+Background

+Sandra Ellen Mortola was born in New York City on December 27, 1936, and grew up in Jackson Heights, Queens.
+In 1957, she married Elliot Gilbert.

 Gilbert received her B.A. from Cornell University, her M.A. from New York University, and her Ph.D. in English literature from Columbia University in 1968.

+Career

-She has taught at California State University, Hayward, Williams College, Johns Hopkins University, Stanford University, and Indiana University.
+She taught at California State University, Hayward, Williams College, Johns Hopkins University, Stanford University, and Indiana University.
 She held the C. Barnwell Straut Chair of English at Princeton University from 1985 until 1989.

 According to reports in The New York Times, Gilbert, along with Emory Elliott, Valerie Smith, and Margaret Doody all resigned from Princeton in 1989.
 The reports suggest that the four were unhappy with the leniency shown to Thomas McFarland after he was accused of sexual misconduct.
 McFarland was initially put on a one-year suspension, but eventually took early retirement after these resignations and threats of student boycotts.

 She was named the inaugural M. H. Abrams Distinguished Visiting Professor at Cornell University for spring 2007, and the Lurie Distinguished Visiting Professor in the Creative Writing MFA program at San Jose State University in 2009.

-Awards

-Gilbert was president of the Modern Language Association in 1996.
-She has been a recipient of Guggenheim, Rockefeller, NEH, and Soros Foundation fellowships and has held residencies at Yaddo, MacDowell, Bellagio, Camargo, and Bogliasco.
-In 1988 she was awarded a D. Litt. by Wesleyan University.
-In 1990 she was a co-recipient (with Karl Shapiro) of the International Poetry Forum's Charity Randall Award.
-More recently, she has won a Patterson Prize (for Ghost Volcano), an American Book Award (for Kissing the Bread), the John Ciardi Award for Lifetime Achievement in Poetry (from the Italian-American Foundation), the Premio Lerici Pea awarded by the Liguri nel Mondo association, and several awards from Poetry magazine.
-In 2004 she was awarded the degree of Doctor Philosophiae Honoris Causa by the Hebrew University of Jerusalem.
-In 2012, she and her longtime collaborator Susan Gubar were awarded the Ivan Sandrof Lifetime Achievement Award of the National Book Critics Circle.
-In 2017 she received the honorary degree of Doctor of Laws from Harvard University.